19 April - 23 May 2023

-The purpose of the project grant is to give researchers the freedom to formulate their own research idea, method and implementation, and to solve a specific research task within a limited period.
-The focus of this grant aims to strengthen Swedish research focused on societal security, including cyber and information security.
+The purpose of the project grant is to give researchers the freedom to formulate their own research concept, method and implementation, and to solve a specific research task within a limited period.
+This is a project grant with focus, aimed at strengthening Swedish research into societal security.

 Support form: Project support

 Applicant: Individual researcher